 Michael Kluckner writes in his book Vancouver Remembered that we almost lost the lagoon entirely and ended up with a sports field.

 The “City Beautiful” plan would have seen the lagoon filled in to provide space for a sports field or a museum or stadium.
 Michael quotes a Park Board engineer of the time who said, “Fortunately, they never got beyond the plan stage.
 The design might have been suitable for a Peace Palace or a European Capitol, but would have resulted in substituting for the present beautiful natural lagoon a purely artificial treatment at a very high cost.”
 Michael comments, “Once again, lack of money saved Vancouver from the visionaries.”
 [Source: Vancouver History]

 “The next phase in the lake’s development came in 1929, when the saltwater pipes entering from Coal Harbour were shut off, turning it into a freshwater lake.
 The BC Fish and Game Protection Association was given permission to stock the lake with trout.
 The Stanley Park Flyfishing Association was formed, and charged members to fish in the lake, while the park board profited from the canoe and boat rentals.
 This came to an end in 1938 when the walkway around the lake was constructed and the area declared a bird sanctuary.”
 [Source: Mike Steele: Vancouver’s Famous Stanley Park: The Year-Round Playground]

-The Jubilee Fountain was installed in 1936 to coincide with the city’s 100th anniversary.
+The Jubilee Fountain was installed in 1936.